 Section 11 provides that the servient estate owner's right to relocate an easement "may not be waived, excluded, or restricted by agreement" and specifies that this rule of non-waiver applies "even if: (1) the instrument creating the easement prohibits relocation or contains a waiver, exclusion, or restriction of this [act]; (2) the instrument creating the easement requires consent of the easement holder to amend the terms of the easement, or (3) the location of the easement is fixed by the instrument creating the easement, another agreement, previous conduct, acquiescence, estoppel, or implication."
 Section 11(1), to be clear, deviates from the Restatement by strictly prohibiting the waiver of relocation rights in an instrument creating an easement.
-Sections 11(2) and (3) represent a policy choice to reject the narrow approach to easement relocation followed by the courts in several states that limited application of the Restatement to undefined easements.
-21 These provisions, and especially Sections 11(1) and (2), are designed to assure the act remains useful for years to come instead of being easily negated by boilerplate provisions in easement agreements excluding the act.
+Section 11(3) represents a policy choice to reject the narrow approach to easement relocation followed by the courts in several states that limited application of the Restatement to undefined easements.
+24 These provisions are all designed to assure that the act remains useful for years to come instead of being easily negated by boilerplate provisions inserted in easement agreements that attempt to restrict application of the act.